Aubin Grove railway station: Description

-The station consists of two platform faces on a singular island platform.
+Aubin Grove station consists of two platform faces on a singular island platform.
 The platform is 10 m wide and 150 m long, or long enough for a Transperth six car train – the longest trains used on the network.
 The platforms are linked to both sides of the freeway by a pedestrian bridge.
 The pedestrian bridge is accessed from the platforms by a set of escalators, a lift, and stairs.
 The station is fully accessible.
 In the western entrance are public toilets.
 Next to that entrance is the station's bus interchange, which has four bus stands, as well as the station's main car park.
 There is a smaller car park next to the eastern entrance.
 In total, the station has 1,948 regular parking bays, 6 short term parking bays, and 19 motorcycle bays, making it the second largest station car park in Perth.
 The western car park was built to be so large in part due to high voltage transmission lines making the land unable to be used for much else.